hashicorp/terraform-website/content/source/docs/enterprise/private/reliability-availability.html.md

-In the External Services mode of the Installer Architecture, the **Application Layer** and **Coordination Layer** execute on a Linux instance, but the **Storage Layer** is configured to use external services in the form an a PostgreSQL server, an S3-compatible Blob Storage, and optionally an [external Vault](./vault.html).
+In the External Services mode of the Installer Architecture, the **Application Layer** and **Coordination Layer** execute on a Linux instance, but the **Storage Layer** is configured to use external services in the form of a PostgreSQL server, an S3-compatible Blob Storage, and optionally an [external Vault](./vault.html).